patractlabs/store-contracts/README.md

-# Store Dapps
+# Store Contracts

 ## Get started

 ### [Redspot](https://redspot.patract.io/zh-CN/tutorial/#get-started)

 Redspot is the most advanced WASM smart contract development, testing and debugging framework.
 It can simplify the development workflow and connects with other tools as the core of Patract Hub.

 ### Run a local node
 ```